 What is Selenium?
 Getting started with Automation Testing

-The first question that comes to mind when you see the word Selenium is: What is Selenium and what are it's uses?
+The first question that comes to mind when you see the word Selenium is: What is Selenium, and what are its uses?

 What is Selenium?

 For starters, Selenium is an open-source tool available to automate the required tests to be carried out on the existing web-based browsers.
-(In simpler words, it tests the web applications by using any web-based browsers like Google Chrome, Mozilla Firefox, Opera Browser, Internet Explorer, MS Edge etc.)
+(In simpler words, it tests the web applications by using any web-based browsers like Google Chrome, Mozilla Firefox, Opera Browser, Internet Explorer, MS Edge, etc.)

-Now, before you start exploring your imagination, let me clear something very important about Selenium i.e. you can only test the web applications using Selenium and it is not used to test either the software (desktop applications) or any mobile-based applications.
+Now, before you start exploring your imagination, let me clear something very important about Selenium, i.e., you can only test the web applications using Selenium, and it is not used to test either the software (desktop applications) or any mobile-based applications.
 This can also be considered as one of the drawbacks of Selenium that we will discuss later.

-Benefits and Advantages of use of Selenium
+Benefits and Advantages of the Use of Selenium

 • The Quality Analyst can use any of these programming platforms to write the test scripts: C#, PHP, .NET, Java, Python, Ruby & Perl.

-• You can carry out the test on not just one operating system but also on Windows, Mac or Linux as well.
+• You can carry out the test on not just one operating system, but also on Windows, Mac, or Linux as well.

-• You can use different browsers to perform the tasks: Mozilla Firefox, Google Chrome, Internet Explorer, Opera and Safari.
+• You can use different browsers to perform the tasks: Mozilla Firefox, Google Chrome, Internet Explorer, Opera, and Safari.

-• The tools like TestNG and Junit can be integrated with Selenium to generate the reports and to manage the test cases.
+• The tools like TestNG and Junit can be integrated with Selenium to generate the reports and manage the test cases.

 • Maven, Jenkins & Docker can also be integrated with Selenium to perform continuous Testing.